ReubenHill/Polhemus-GUI/MATLAB_POLGUI/Readme.txt

 Hover over buttons in the user interface for more information about their function.

-Copyright (C) Reuben Hill, 2013-16 reuben.w.hill@gmail.com
+Copyright (C) 2016 Reuben Hill, University College London reuben.hill@ucl.ac.uk

+This package is licenced under the MIT Licence (see LICENCE.txt).